michaelge21/inbetween/README.md

 # Welcome to In-Between's webpage!

 In-Between is a pan-Asian mental health conference founded in 2019 by students at Washington University in St. Louis.
 Michael Ge is the webmaster and designer for in-between's inaugural site, and also led/spoke at the event in 2022.

+This project is NOT sponsored by any outside party, including Washington University in St. Louis.
+This is a personal project for a student group at WashU.

-This project is in-progress.
+The site is still in-progress.
 Much isn't optimized for production yet.
-This has been built with the three vanilla pillars of web development (HTML, CSS, JS), with minimal usage of outside dependencies and packages.
-I will likely rebuild this site with a whole new toolchain when I am more comfortable with tooling-- as of now, I'm planning on using Parcel, Vue, and Netlify.
+I built with the three vanilla pillars of web development (HTML, CSS, JS), with minimal usage of outside dependencies and packages.
+I will likely rebuild this site with a whole new toolchain when I am more comfortable with tooling-- as of now, I'm planning on using Parcel, Vue, ESLint, Prettier, and Netlify.

 Huge thanks to: